GDevelopApp/GDevelop-examples/examples/starting-top-down-rpg/README.md

 # 2D RPG

-A 2D top-down RPG-style game where the player can explore the map and interact with other characters.
-When near a character, a dialog appears with text and two choices.
+A 2D angled top-down RPG-style game, where the player can move left, right, up, or down, but cannot walk through building objects.
+When near an NPC, the player can press an action button to open a dialog box with text and two choice buttons.
+The camera smoothly follows the player along the X and Y axis.

-Support for keyboard and mobile controls.
+This setup is ideal for JRPGs, similar to those made with RPG maker.
+The player character can be controlled with keyboard or touch screen controls.